 Students are expected to pass all classes.
 Failing grades are not tolerated and can result to immediate expulsion depending on student’s overall attitude and commitment level.
 Struggling students are expected to do whatever it takes such as homework or additional tutoring in order to pull up grades.
 They will be placed on academic probation, given a timetable to pull up grades, and repeated failure will result in expulsion.

 Consistent attendance is expected of a student at the Winston-Salem Street School.
 If a student arrives at school any time after 9:00 am, he/she is late and must check in with the school office.
 If a student leaves for any reason before the school day ends, he/she needs to let the school office know by signing out.
 Leaving campus without signing-out will result in immediate suspension.
-Students must have approval by parent/guardian or staff to sign-out.
+Students must have approval by a parent/guardian or staff to sign-out.
 Students 18 and over must have approval to sign-out and are not allowed to leave without approval.

 Incomplete & Late Assignment Policy